roryogorman/Crafts-by-Ainhoa/README.md

 ## Features
 - The site is designed to be responsive on all devices - mobile phones, tablets, desktops, etc.

+### Structure of Website
+The website consists of three interlinked pages, outlined below:
+#### 1. The Home Page
+This page is divided into 4 parts:
+#### The Navigation Bar:
+- The Navigation Bar ('Nav') sits atop this page.
+Contained in this bar, from left-to-right, are:
+    - a.
+The site's logo
+    - b.
+Links to the other pages in the site i.e. 'Gallery' and 'Shop'.
+Clicking on these links will bring you directly to the page, but in the same browser.
+    - c.
+A 'Join/Sign In' button - the owner wishes to invite the user to subscribe to the site in order to be kept updated on new products, services, etc. Clicking on this button produces a pop-up form, requesting the user's ID (their email address) and password.
+In the case of new users, they will be invited to choose a password in addition to their email address.
+#### Hero Image Section:
+- The Headline Section contains a Hero Image which will be a stock image of crochet work.
+In consultation with the subject owner of the site, she feels that this reflects how she crafts.
+#### About Me Section:
+- This section has a brief introduction to the owner of the site, a background & also outlines her products.
+A 'Shop Now' button will sit here linking through to the Shop page
+#### The Footer Section:
+- This bar sits at the bottom of the page.
+Contained in this bar, from left-to-right, are:
+    - a.
+Contact Details - the address & contact no. of the business (for the purposes of MS1, this will be dummy values)
+    - b.
+A 'Join/Sign In' button - the owner wishes to invite the user to subscribe to the site in order to be kept updated on new products, services, etc. Clicking on this button produces a pop-up form, requesting the user's ID (their email address) and password.
+In the case of new users, they will be invited to choose a password in addition to their email address.
+    - c.
+Social Media Links - links through to the Facebook, Instagram, Twitter & Pinterest pages for the business.
+For the purposes of MS1, these will be links to the home pages of these sites as the social media pages do not exist as yet.

+#### 2. The Gallery Page
+This page is divided into 3 parts:
+#### The Navigation Bar:
+- The Navigation Bar ('Nav') sits atop this page.
+Contained in this bar, from left-to-right, are:
+    - a.
+The site's logo
+    - b.
+Links to the other pages in the site i.e. 'Home' and 'Shop'.
+Clicking on these links will bring you directly to the page, but in the same browser.
+    - c.
+A 'Join/Sign In' button - the owner wishes to invite the user to subscribe to the site in order to be kept updated on new products, services, etc. Clicking on this button produces a pop-up form, requesting the user's ID (their email address) and password.
+In the case of new users, they will be invited to choose a password in addition to their email address.
+#### Carousel
+- This section contains a carousel of images of crafts that have been made - this gives the user a visual representation of the products.
+- A 'Shop Now' button will sit here linking through to the Shop page
+#### The Footer Section:
+- This bar sits at the bottom of the page.
+Contained in this bar, from left-to-right, are:
+    - a.
+Contact Details - the address & contact no. of the business (for the purposes of MS1, this will be dummy values)
+    - b.
+A 'Join/Sign In' button - the owner wishes to invite the user to subscribe to the site in order to be kept updated on new products, services, etc. Clicking on this button produces a pop-up form, requesting the user's ID (their email address) and password.
+In the case of new users, they will be invited to choose a password in addition to their email address.
+    - c.
+Social Media Links - links through to the Facebook, Instagram, Twitter & Pinterest pages for the business.
+For the purposes of MS1, these will be links to the home pages of these sites as the social media pages do not exist as yet.

+#### 3. The Shop Page
+This page is divided into 5 parts:
+#### The Navigation Bar:
+- The Navigation Bar ('Nav') sits atop this page.
+Contained in this bar, from left-to-right, are:
+    - a.
+The site's logo
+    - b.
+Links to the other pages in the site i.e. 'Home' and 'Gallery'.
+Clicking on these links will bring you directly to the page, but in the same browser.
+    - c.
+A 'Join/Sign In' button - the owner wishes to invite the user to subscribe to the site in order to be kept updated on new products, services, etc. Clicking on this button produces a pop-up form, requesting the user's ID (their email address) and password.
+In the case of new users, they will be invited to choose a password in addition to their email address.
+#### Price List per Product
+- This is a table listing the prices for each product currently for sale.
+It will be broken down into category (e.g. Crochet, Knitwear, Cross-stitch, etc) and the type of product (e.g Blanket, scarf, stitch-work, etc)
+#### Product Reviews
+- This section sits underneath the Price List.
+It will contain various customer reviews of the merchandise, site, service, etc
+#### Order Form
+- This form invites the user to place an order for an item.
+It askes for their Name & Address, the Product Type & Quantity; as well as any additional requests e.g. different colours, etc.
+#### The Footer Section:
+- This bar sits at the bottom of the page.
+Contained in this bar, from left-to-right, are:
+    - a.
+Contact Details - the address & contact no. of the business (for the purposes of MS1, this will be dummy values)
+    - b.
+A 'Join/Sign In' button - the owner wishes to invite the user to subscribe to the site in order to be kept updated on new products, services, etc. Clicking on this button produces a pop-up form, requesting the user's ID (their email address) and password.
+In the case of new users, they will be invited to choose a password in addition to their email address.
+    - c.
+Social Media Links - links through to the Facebook, Instagram, Twitter & Pinterest pages for the business.
+For the purposes of MS1, these will be links to the home pages of these sites as the social media pages do not exist as yet.

+### Features to be implemented in future:
+* As the owner is originally from Spain & does some business there, it is hoped to add a bilingual option (English & Spanish) which will translate the page into the appropriate language.
+* A link that opens an email in the user's default environment when they want to email the owner is not yet curently set up.
+* Currently there are no 'live' Social Media pages for the business - once these are created, these links will be amended correctly.
+At the monent, the merely point to the home page of the respective site.
+* There isnt functionality yet to join the site or send feedback - this will be implemented in future.
+* There isnt functionality to purchase online - this will be added at a future date.

 ***